AFCA Coaches All-America Teams

 These numbers can change if there are more worthy candidates at one position than at another.
 For example, if there are four linebackers who deserve All-America honors and only three defensive linemen, a fourth linebacker may be substituted for a fourth defensive lineman.

 The Committee: Four of the five AFCA divisions have an All-America Selection Committee consisting of a committee chairman, a district representative head coach from each of the AFCA districts in each division and two committeemen in each district who are also head coaches.
 The FBS Coaches' All-America Team is currently selected by an on-line vote and does not have a selection committee.

 Team Selection: The selection committees in each division conduct a conference call to select the team.
 The committee chairman and the district representatives are on the call.
 The district committeemen are not.
 Prior to the call, the district chairmen and his committeemen are responsible for gathering information on worthy players in their districts.

-The Award: Each player receives a plaque signifying his selection as an AFCA All-American.
+The Award: Each player First Team player receives a plaque signifying his selection as an AFCA All-American, while the Second Team members receive a certificate.